 The CIT program at Mesa Police Department is coordinated by:

-The Mesa Police Department Crisis Intervention Team (CIT) includes specially trained Mesa Police officers and civilian employees committed to assisting persons with mental illnesses and other brain disorders.
+The Mesa Police Department Crisis Intervention Team (CIT) program includes specially trained Mesa Police officers and civilian employees committed to assisting persons with mental illnesses and other brain disorders.
 These officers and civilian employees are spread throughout the department in various roles including patrol, investigations, crime prevention and many more.
+The CIT program is not a specific unit within the police department, but rather a department-wide program focused on police training and community collaboration.

 The program combines the training of department employees with collaboration in the mental health community.
 This collaboration includes local members of the National Alliance on Mental Illness (NAMI), local mental health service providers, family members and law enforcement officers.
 The Mesa Police Department’s CIT program provides an avenue for the development of community partnerships and the collaboration for community service.
 The CIT program is designed to: